brandonwie/practice-dockerize-reactjs/README.md

 ---

-## Enough with explanations, let's continue.
+### Enough with explanations, let's continue.

-### Bind mounts
+## Step 4.
+Bind mounts

-To make your local development environment communicate with the container you created, you need to use bind mounts method.
+> To make your local development environment communicate with the container you created, you need to use bind mounts method.

 Stop container